Skip to content

 Working with geometries

-Quanscient Allsolve geometry editing is done in Model section.
-At the top of the Navigation panel, you’ll find the elements list followed by the geometric entity tree.
+Geometry editing in Quanscient Allsolve is done in the Model section.
+At the top of the Navigation panel, you’ll find the Geometry elements list followed by the geometric Entity tree.

 Edit geometries

-Only after confirming the model, the geometry entity tags are locked which is used to target all definitions in the subsequent sections.
-Therefore, it is recommended to confirm the model changes before moving to the next section.
-Not doing so may result in selecting incorrect entity tags which leads to simulation error.
+During geometry editing, a number tag is attached to each geometric entity.
+These tags are used to target geometric entities in material and physics definitions, for example.
+The entity tags are locked only after confirming the model changes.
+Therefore, it is recommended to confirm the model changes before moving on to the next section.
+Not doing so may result in selecting incorrect entity tags which leads to simulation errors.

 Geometries confirmed